Shah Jahan: Reign

-The Mughal Empire continued to expand moderately during his reign as his sons commanded large armies on different fronts.
+The Mughal Empire continued to expand moderately during his reign, as his sons commanded large armies on different fronts.
 India at the time was a rich center of the arts, crafts and architecture, and some of the best of the architects, artisans, craftsmen, painters and writers of the world resided in Shah Jahan's empire.
 According to economist Angus Maddison, Mughal-era India's share of global gross domestic product (GDP) grew from 22.7% in 1600 to 24.4% in 1700, surpassing China to become the world's largest.
 E. Dewick and Murray Titus, quoting Badshahnama, write that 76 temples in Benares were demolished on Shah Jahan's orders.

 Famine of 1630

 A famine broke out in 1630–32 in Deccan, Gujarat and Khandesh as a result of three main crop failures.
-Two million died of starvation, grocers sold dogs' flesh and mixed powdered bones with flour.
-Parents ate their own children.
+Two million people died of starvation; grocers sold dogs' flesh and mixed powdered bones with flour.
+It is reported that parents ate their own children.
 Some villages were completely destroyed, their streets filled with human corpses.
 In response to the devastation, Shah Jahan set up langar (free kitchens) for the victims of the famine.

-Successful military campaigns against Deccan Sultanates
+Successful military campaigns against Deccan sultanates

 In 1632, Shah Jahan captured the fortress at Daulatabad, Maharashtra and imprisoned Husein Shah of the Nizam Shahi Kingdom of Ahmednagar.
 Golconda submitted in 1635 and then Bijapur in 1636.
 Shah Jahan appointed Aurangzeb as Viceroy of the Deccan, consisting of Khandesh, Berar, Telangana, and Daulatabad.
+During his viceroyalty, Aurangzeb conquered Baglana where he defeated Baharji, the Raja.
+The small Maratha kingdom of Baglana straddled the main route from Surat and the western ports to Burhanpur in the Deccan, and had been subservient to one Muslim ruler or another for centuries.
+In 1637, however, Shah Jahan decided on complete annexation.
+Baharji, who had commanded the Baglana forces, died soon after the conquest.
+His son converted to Islam and received the title of Daulatmand Khan.

-During his viceroyalty, Aurangzeb conquered Baglana, then Golconda in 1656, and then Bijapur in 1657.
+Aurangzeb then defeated Golconda in 1656, and then Bijapur in 1657.